jared201/water-overflow/README.md

 ## Analysis

-> This is an ad-hoc journal that I will use to document my analysis and thinking as I form a solution to the problem.

 * First, it is worth mentioning that a closed-form solution might exist for this problem.
 It looks deterministic enough that perhaps a mathematical function of (i, j, K) could be derived.
 But we won't go down that path for now.
 * Immediately, the structure of the glasses looks to me like it would work well with a binary tree.